Alexmakes/Algae-Brew/Algae Brew/Projects/Biodiesel/Lipid Extraction/Experiment 2.md

-# Stage 2 - Comparing with SDEP
+# Experiment 2 - Comparing with SDEP

 Next step of this project is recreating the paper [[New procedure for extraction of algal lipids from wet biomass A green clean and scalable process.pdf]]].